noseapp/noseapp/docs/app.rst

 ---------

 * Ideal case if your application class contains setup methods only.
-* Try create application instance through create function wrapper.
+* Try create application instance through function wrapper.
 This is a sign of good manners :)

 ::